facebook/relay/website/docs/tutorial/queries-1.md

 Using Relay’s generated types makes your app safer and more maintainable.
 In addition to TypeScript, Relay supports the Flow type system if you want to use that instead.
 When using Flow, the extra annotation on `useLazyLoadQuery` is not needed, because Flow directly understands the contents of the <code>graphql``</code> tagged literal.

 We’ll revisit types throughout this tutorial.
-But next, we’ll look at how to add some basic interactivity to our app.
+But next, we'll look at an even more important way that Relay helps us with maintainability.

 * * *